Starz: Branding

 Starz's logo has incorporated a star in some form since its launch.
-In the original logo that was used from its launch in February 1994 until March 27, 2005, the star was composed of a two silhouettes (one star cut out from another, larger one), and a 1930s movie-styled "STARZ!" text.
+In the original logo that was used from its launch in February 1994 until March 27, 2005, the star was composed of two silhouettes (one star cut out from another, larger one), and a 1930s movie-styled "STARZ!" text.
 The original accompanying graphics were set around a CGI movie theater, with the main network ID featuring seats that opened by themselves, various theater imagery and even images resembling the Caduceus, while feature presentation bumpers heavily used the movie theater themes (using spotlights and film canisters) and the "Encore 8" branding.
 The "theater" branding used since Starz's launch was replaced in May 2002, with a new graphics package based around natural themes (particularly water).
 A five-note fanfare was also introduced as a musical motif, however the new look did not carry over to the multiplex channels.
 Starz! also introduced the "InfoBar", a lower-third banner graphic that appears on-screen during promotional breaks and during the end credits of films seen on the channel, originally purposed to promote upcoming programs.

 The 1994 logo was replaced in March 2005 with an abstract star shooting upwards and a more modern "starz" wordmark in Helvetica Neue.
 This was part of a major rebrand of the network that included a blue liquid standardized graphics package with a different color such as silver, red, green, purple, and orange for each multiplex channel; the fanfare from the previous graphics package was also re-orchestrated by Mixology Post.
 The "InfoBar" also began to be used to promote events on the other Starz networks and to provide entertainment news headlines supplied by Variety (a similar version was adopted for use by the Encore networks).
 That year, Starz introduced an opaque on-screen logo bug on the lower-right corner of the screen, appearing for two minutes each half-hour of the movie.
 Starting in Summer 2007, the 2005 logo bug for every Starz, Encore and Movieplex channel appears throughout the whole movie, until Starz reverted every screenbug back to appearing for two minutes every half hour during the April 2008 rebrand, except for Encore, Movieplex, and Starz Cinema.
 The introduction of the Starz on-screen logo bugs was cited by former Starz president Tom Southwick due to a large number of subscribers not knowing which of the channels they were watching when they tuned in, particularly if started viewing one of the channels after the start of a film.